lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

-After that we need to allocate the memory associated to that image.
+After that we need to allocate the memory associated with that image.
 As in the case of buffers, that image is just a handle, we need to
 manually allocate the memory that will host the contents for the image by ourselves.
 The first step is to get the memory requirements by
 calling the `getImageMemoryRequirements` function: